Huntsville Rewound

 Huntsville Rewound is an ongoing non-profit project to collect memories from the Huntsville, Alabama, USA TV market.
 It is a website and Facebook page covering the northern Alabama area along with Tennessee border counties.
 The website was set up in September 2009 following the response from the Facebook page (which started in July 2009 as Tennessee Valley Rewound) and the Birmingham Rewound site.
 Lance George is the webmaster and site curator.
-The Facebook site has over 3,000 members and pictures and growing.
+The Facebook site has over 12,700 members (4/3/23).
 The Facebook page is interactive and allows users to upload pictures and give comments.
 Features appear on the Huntsville Rewound website quarterly on topics of regional interest.
-Portions of the Huntsville Rewound and Atlanta Rewound websites actually are derived from the "Lance George Personal Website" which started compilation in July 1996 and family heirlooms and collectibles dating back to the early 20th century.
+Portions of the Huntsville Rewound and Atlanta Rewound websites actually are derived from the "Lance George Personal Website" which started compilation in July 1996 and hosts family heirlooms and collectibles dating back to the early 20th century.